j-mohammadi/RL-RacingCar/README.md

 ## Car Environment

 First of all, we need an environment to work with.
 The environment in Reinforcement Learning contains all information needed for the agent to learn.
 Practically, an environment stores its own state.
-The change of state happens when calling the `step()` method of the environment with changes the previous state to a next state according to the internal rules of the environment.
+The change of state happens when calling the `step()` method of the environment which changes the previous state to a next state according to the internal rules of the environment.
 A reinforcement learning environment canonically returns a tuple of information for the agent.
 Like the environments made by OpenAI Gym (https://github.com/openai/gym), our environment will return the following information for every call of the `step()` method:

 - **observation**: the state of the environment before taking an action
 - **action**: the action taken